-“But it’s important that parents follow the advice of a well-trained dentist, who has the unique knowledge of treating children,” says Dr. Nanna.
+“But it’s important that parents follow the advice of a well-trained pediatric dentist, who has the unique knowledge of treating children,” says Dr. Nanna.
 “Our opinions are informed by years of careful study and treatment, and we know what can happen when decay is left untreated.”

 “It wasn’t that long ago that children didn’t come for their first dental visit until the late toddler or early preschool years, when they had a mouthful of teeth,” says Dr. Nanna.
-“But, we saw the rate of childhood caries continue to increase, so now it is recommended that children see a dentist for the first time by the first birthday.
+“But, we saw the rate of childhood dental caries continue to increase, so now it is recommended that children see a pediatric dentist for the first time by the first birthday.
 This way, we can work with parents to develop good oral hygiene habits, help with dietary tips, and monitor the teeth so we can intervene before an issue becomes a big problem.”

 But why do parents need to take the time, and spend the money, to fix teeth that will just fall out eventually anyway?
 Tooth decay is a disease, plain and simple.
 It’s caused by specific germs, and can be spread easily, and it can last a lifetime.
 And if the baby teeth have serious decay, the permanent teeth can become damaged even before the erupt.